 Their perception may have come from seeing lashes on a model in a magazine, seeing a friend's lashes, or having lashes done by you or someone else they know.
 That's why you must set realistic expectations with your clients to ensure they leave your salon feeling satisfied with the results.
 In this article, we’re sharing some helpful ways to help manage realistic client expectations for their lash extension experience, so you can both walk away feeling happy, and confident that everyone’s expectations were met.

-Building a client assessment model will help manage your client's expectations, resulting in a higher level of client satisfaction and a lot less stress and rework you.
-Engaging your client in discussion about the result prior to commencing the lash application will give you a much better chance of meeting their expectations.
+Building a client assessment model will help manage your client's expectations, resulting in a higher level of client satisfaction and a lot less stress and rework for you.
+Engaging your client in a discussion about the result before commencing the lash application will give you a much better chance of meeting their expectations.

-Your Lash Board should cover STYLE, LENGTH and THICKNESS.
-As we are going about defining our price list we all find ourselves creating nice, sexy, luscious names for the style of lash or shape of the application we are offering our clients.
-We put a value on those style based on either how long it takes us to complete, how many lashes we apply, what other salons/operators are charging, plus other variables.
+You can create a ‘Lash Board’ to assist with explaining mapping to your client.
+It should cover style, length, and thickness.
+As we define our price list, we all create nice, sexy, luscious names for the style of lash or shape of the application we offer our clients.
+Lash artists always put a value on those styles based on how long it takes us to complete, how many lashes we apply, what other salons/operators are charging, and other variables.